theely/Tamaro-Nerf-Blaster/STLs/README.md

 - Infil: 15%

 ## Magwell
+- STL files: v1 for legacy magazines, v2 for the latest Nerf version.
 - Support: Yes (custom)
   Only the very bottom part requires support (see screenshot).
 - Bridging: Yes